samira-t/setak/README.md

 - [Akka 1.2](http://akka.io/)
 - [JUnit 4.5](http://junit.sourceforge.net), for writing tests in JUnit format
 - [ScalaTest 1.6.1](http://www.scalatest.org), for writing tests in FlatSpec or WordSpec format
-- [sbt 0.11](https://github.com/harrah/xsbt/wiki), for compiling the source code and running examples (examples are in the test folder)
+- [sbt 0.11](https://github.com/harrah/xsbt/wiki), for compiling the source code and running tests and examples (examples are in the test folder)

 How to Use